What is articleship in chartered accountancy?

 For direct entrants

-Graduates with a major in Commercial Studies and a minimum score of 55%, and other graduates with a minimum score of 60%, can enroll in a CA articleship by following these steps:
+Graduates with a major in Commercial Studies and a minimum score of 55% can enrol in a CA articleship.
+For enrolment, other graduates need a minimum score of 60%.
+To enrol, graduates can follow these steps:

-- Register for both groups of IPCC at the ICAI website
+- Register for both groups of IPCC on the Institute of Chartered Accountants of India (ICAI) website.

-- Complete 35 hours of the orientation programme and 100 hours of Information Technology Training (ITT) at any ICAI branch before commencement of articleship
+- Complete 35 hours of the orientation programme and 100 hours of ITT at any ICAI branch.
+You need to do it before commencement of articleship.

 - Complete General Management & Communication Skills (GMCS) during the first year of articleship.